vaadin/vaadin-gradle-plugin/README.md

 * `vaadinPrepareNode` will download a local distribution of node.js and npm into the `node/` folder for use by Vaadin.
   Please see below for more information.

-Most common commands for the WAR project:
+Most common commands for all projects:

 * `./gradlew clean vaadinPrepareFrontend` - prepares the project for development
 * `./gradlew clean vaadinBuildFrontend build` - will compile Vaadin in production mode, then packages everything into the WAR archive.

-This project does not support Spring - please see [Vaadin Spring Boot Example Project](https://github.com/vaadin/base-starter-spring-gradle) for more details.

 ## Configuration